top of page

 That's exactly why I created the @60sDJ YouTube channel and why I'm so excited about our upcoming show.
 Inspired by those golden-era icons and their ability to own the night, I've been working on a new program called Moonlight in the Desert.
 It's a loving nod to the spirit of those classic late-night broadcasts—blending the groovy, soulful sounds with that same sense of mystery and connection that Wolfman Jack and Art Bell mastered.

-Picture spinning late night tracks, sharing stories, and creating that warm, inviting vibe that makes the wee hours feel special.
+Picture spinning late-night tracks, sharing stories, and creating that warm, inviting vibe that makes the wee hours feel special.
 The show is nearly ready, and I can't wait to share it with you all.

-Turn down the lights, grab your favorite drink, and get ready for some nighttime magic.
-If you loved the old late-night radio legends like I do, this one's for you.Thanks for being part of the @60sDJ family—let's keep the spirit of the night alive together!
+Stay tuned—Moonlight in the Desert is coming soon to the @60sDJ channel.
+Turn down the lights, grab your favourite drink, and get ready for some nighttime magic.
+If you loved the old late-night radio legends like I do, this one's for you.

 Hey DJ, it's an absolute fan here and your streams give me the smile, be thanked thousand times for that !
 What I just think, reading your project, is that here in France, we have our Wolfman Jack.
 A rock music God called Georges Lang, who has been enchanting our nights for the last...
 30 years !
 Oooh yes I follow him since I was at school !
 Probably you might not go check it out, especially if you don't speak french, but music is music !
 And, maybe, can you discover a few hidden gems ? https://direct-radio.fr/RTL/Podcast/Georges-Lang/La-Collection-Georges-Lang With my heart, hoping you become a Georges for the next 30 years ;) Frank